- Card Reader Compatibility and Requirements

 - Barcode/QR code card readers (card scanning)

-Card Requirements
+Card Reader Requirements

 The specific type of card does not matter; as long as your card reader can read the card in questions, there are no limitations on types of cards.
 However, each card needs a way to be connected to a student in the system.